 This dedication to civil rights began with John’s earliest cases, including suing RTD to put lifts on buses so that people in wheelchairs could begin to have equal access to the state.
 We represented the disability civil rights movement in Colorado from its inception and are still involved.
 We have handled many discrimination cases.
 One of our cases for an African-American man brutally discriminated against and harassed because of his race, Roy Smith, was the subject of a Barbara Walter’s 20/20 special, Roy Smith’s America.
 It was also the subject of a documentary film.

-Along with hundreds of other lawyers from across the country, we currently represent several detainees who have been indefinitely imprisoned at Guantanamo Bay in habeas corpus proceedings against the United States Government.
-This work is pro bono.
-We recently published an article about our experiences in obtaining the release of an innocent young man from Mauritania.
-We actually traveled to Mauritania to meet with the Minister of Justice.
+Along with hundreds of other lawyers from across the country, we have for years represented detainees, pro bono, imprisoned at Guantanamo Bay in proceedings against the United States Government.
+We published an article about our experiences in obtaining the release of an innocent young man from Mauritania, and our travel to Mauritania to meet with the Minister of Justice.